magnua/practicalvm/docs/gvm-11.md

 ## Major differences from the print book

 * The system is no longer called **OpenVAS** -- it's **Greenbone Vulnerability Management (GVM)**.
 The scanner process itself is still OpenVAS however.
-For continuity I'm still calling the script `run-openvas.sh` even though it is talking to GVM.
+I've renamed all 'openvas' scripts to 'gvm' instead.
 * `omp` is now deprecated -- CLI access to the scanner system is via `gvm-cli`.
-It doesn't support all of the same CLI arguments so there is now a bit more XML in `run-openvas.sh`.
+It doesn't support all of the same CLI arguments so there is now a bit more XML in `run-gvm.sh`.
 Notably, the `<get_reports/>` tag now includes `details="1"` as otherwise GVM will only return a summary report.
 * Relatedly, `omp.config` is now `gvm.config`.
 * Programmatic access to GVM via Python is now possible!
 While I've minimized the changes to the OpenVAS scripts for the sake of continuity, it's entirely plausible now to rewrite `openvas-insert.py` to both conduct the scan and insert the results into Mongo.
 To use the Python library, check out the docs at https://python-gvm.readthedocs.io/en/latest/.
 * As alluded to above, `greenbone-nvt-sync` must **not** be run as root.
 I've updated `update-tools.sh` to ensure it's run as a nonprivileged user.
-* Renamed 'openvas' scripts to 'gvm' instead
 * `gvm-cli` also refuses to run as root, so I've updated `automation.sh` to run `run-gvm.sh` as a standard user as well.

 ## Upgrading from OpenVAS 9